Jose Miranda Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fifth in MLB with a collective 10.1 strikeouts per nine innings.
+- The 10.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.

-- The White Sox have the 28th-ranked team ERA across all league pitching staffs (6.25).
+- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.97).

-- White Sox pitchers combine to allow the third-most home runs in baseball (18 total, 1.6 per game).
+- White Sox pitchers combine to surrender 20 total home runs at a rate of 1.7 per game (fourth-most in baseball).

-- Lynn (0-1) takes the mound for the White Sox to make his third start this season.
+- Giolito (0-0) starts for the White Sox, his third this season.

-- His last appearance came on Thursday against the San Francisco Giants, when the righty went 4 1/3 innings, surrendering eight earned runs while allowing nine hits.
+- In his last appearance on Friday, the righty threw four innings against the Pittsburgh Pirates, giving up seven earned runs while surrendering 12 hits.

 © 2023 Data Skrive.
 All rights reserved.